tatref/tatref.github.io/content/blog/drafts/review-ld-library-path.md

 * Shared libraries (`.dll` on Windows, `.so` on Linux) allow code reuse between executables.
 * This reduces disk usage on disk, because each executable is smaller, but also memory usage, because the library can be loaded only once by the OS, and shared between processes.
-* Also, fixing bugs or security issues require updating a single package, instead of updating every program impacted.
+* Also, fixing bugs or security issues require updating a single package, instead of updating (or having to recompile) every dependant program.
 * Last, shared libraries can be switched at run-time without recompiling the whole program, making testing easier.

 However, shared libraries can prevent some optimizations opportunities from the compiler.